Is the Multiset of $n$ Integers Uniquely Determined by the Multiset of Its $s$-sums?: Computer to the rescue

 Well, since we already started using computer assistance, let us continue down this slippery slope.
 The next idea in automating our investigation is to hunt not for the roots of polynomials $\fsk sk$ but for the singular multisets themselves.

-The objective is to try and find singularity examples for the smallest ``suspect'' pairs $(27, 6)$ and $(32, 10)$.
+The objective is to try and find singularity examples for the smallest ``suspect'' pairs $(27, 6)$ and~$(32, 10)$.
 The other suspects, not $n$-conjugated to these two, are too large to hope for any ``brute force'' computer search to succeed.

 The main idea of this approach is to restrict the realm of the $n$-multisets that we deal with.
-Consider all $\binom{n+m-1}{m-1}$ \textit{weak compositions} of $n$ into $m$ parts, that is, representations of $n$ as a sum of $m$ nonnegative integers $k_i$, $(i = 1, 2, \ldots, m)$:
+Consider all $\binom{n+m-1}{m-1}$ \textit{weak compositions} of $n$ into $m$ parts, that is, representations of $n$ as a sum of $m$ non-ne\-ga\-tive integers $k_i$, $(i = 1, 2, \ldots, m)$:

 Each weak composition of this form can be treated as sequence of multiplicities---that is, from each composition $\mcp$ we will construct $n$-multiset

 Alas, in both cases $(27, 6)$ and $(32, 10)$ we cannot hope to find $n$-multiset $X$ which is $s$-equivalent to its own mirror $\tilde{X}$.
 Indeed, if $X \eqs s \tilde{X}$, then without loss of generality we can assume that $\sigma_1(X)=0$.
 Thus $\tilde{X} = -X$ and for any even $k > 0$ the sum of $k$-th powers of numbers in $X$ will be equal to that of $\tilde{X}$.